crateio/distutils2/docs/source/setupscript.rst

           scripts=['scripts/xmlproc_parse', 'scripts/xmlproc_val']
           )

-.. versionchanged:: 2.7
 All the scripts will also be added to the ``MANIFEST`` file if no template is provided.
 See :ref:`manifest`.

 .. _distutils-installing-package-data: